gabriel-dehan/react-atomic-boilerplate/README.md

 ## Aliases

-We use aliases to make our code more readable.
+A few aliases are defined to make our imports more readable and our life easier.

 Example:
 ```ts